Best Time to Visit Cornwall Coast Path and Ocean

 Some historic sites close for the winter or open on a reduced schedule, so check ahead before your visit.

-Holidays in the Spring do draw larger crowds, especially around Easter and the end of May half-term school break.
+Holidays in the spring do draw larger crowds, especially around Easter and the end of May half-term school break.

-Best Time to Visit Cornwall Beaches
+The Best Time to Visit Cornwall Beaches

-If you’re hoping to devote plenty of your holiday to the beach, stick to June through September.
+If you’re hoping to devote plenty of your holiday to the beach, stick to June through August.
 These months are best for warmer temperatures, lifeguards on duty, and water activities like surfing.

-Best Time to Visit Cornwall Castles and Historic Sites
+The Best Time to Visit Cornwall Castles and Historic Sites

 Tintagel Castle